AthenaCore/AwesomeResponsibleAI/README.md

   - [Australian Regional AI Network (ARAIN)](https://arain.com.au)
   - [SAAM (Safe AI Adoption Model)](https://www.saam.com.au)
   - [SMEC AI (Small to Medium Enterprise Centre of Artificial Intelligence)](https://smecai.au)
+- [Future of Life Institute](https://futureoflife.org/): Focused on reducing existential risks, this institute brings together experts to ensure AI benefits humanity.
+- [International Panel on the Information Environment](https://www.ipei.org/): A global network of scholars and practitioners working to improve public understanding of our evolving information landscape, including the role of AI.
+- [Center for AI Safety](https://www.centerforaisafety.org/): This organization researches the challenges of AI safety and develops strategies to mitigate potential risks in AI development.
+- [Distributed AI Research Institute -DAIR-](https://www.dair.ai/): DAIR advocates for decentralized and transparent AI research, emphasizing open collaboration for safe technological progress.
+- [International Association for Safe and Ethical AI](https://iasafe.ai/): Dedicated to advancing safe and ethical AI practices, this association provides a platform for stakeholders to share guidelines and best practices.
+- [Partnership on AI](https://www.partnershiponai.org/): Bringing together industry, academia, and civil society, this partnership promotes responsible AI development and broad benefits for all.
+- [AI Now Institute](https://ainowinstitute.org/): An interdisciplinary research center that examines the social implications of AI and advocates for greater accountability in AI systems.
+- [Centre for the Governance of AI](https://www.governance.ai/): Based at the University of Oxford, this centre researches policy and governance frameworks to manage the challenges of AI technologies.
+- [Future of Humanity Institute](https://www.fhi.ox.ac.uk/): An interdisciplinary research center that explores global challenges and the long-term impacts of AI on society and humanity.
+- [Machine Intelligence Research Institute -MIRI-](https://intelligence.org/): MIRI focuses on developing theoretical tools to ensure that advanced AI systems are aligned with human values and remain safe.

 ## Maturity Models